 At Breakfield & Associates, Attorneys, Georgia Criminal Defense Attorney, John Breakfield welcomes anyone with any minor / under 21 alcohol or criminal defense questions to Call or Email him.
 Please remember that all criminal defense initial consultations are free of charge.

 About the author: John Breakfield is a Georgia Criminal Defense Attorney with Breakfield & Associates, Attorneys in Gainesville, Georgia and handles matters regarding underage possession and criminal defense.
-The Georgia Defense Attorneys at Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Duluth, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.
+The Georgia Defense Attorneys at Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Jackson County (Jefferson, Braselton) White County (Helen, Cleveland), Lumpkin County (Dahlonega), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.

 This article should not be considered nor relied upon as legal advice since it is only intended for general overview and informational purposes.
 Please consult with a Georgia criminal defense attorney on your specific situation in order to determine an appropriate legal course of action.